 Technical specifications of your website.
 Think about design and functionality.
 If you plan to load the future website with some heavy scripts, an abundance of content and so on, choose a proper hosting plan.
-Don`t forget to look through cms on which website is built on,
+Don`t forget to look through what cms website is built on.

 Scalability.
 If you think about website growth, opt for providers that offer several plans and allow switching between them.

 Reviews.
 Look up for comments on specialized blogs and forums.
 Opinions are often subjective, but you can get the general picture by learning about the experiences of real users.

 Step-by-step guide on how to register a domain name

 Now let’s sum it up into a short domain name registration plan you can save and use in the future.

 Step 1.
 Choose a name.
 You remember those criteria —unique, catchy, relevant, easy to write and remember.
 If you can`t just use domain name generator.

 Step 2.
 Choose a suffix.
 It should reflect either geographical location or the field of your business, although .com is used almost for everything these days.

 Step 3.
 Decide on timing.
 Very often the name is included in the first year of hosting.
 Then you will need to prolong it every year or so.
 Some offer payment options for five or even ten years.